 How Do We Protect Victims of Dangerous E-Cigarette Chemicals?

 In addition to “popcorn lung” and other respiratory illnesses, it is likely that we will continue to discover a number of previously unexpected health effects as a result of the chemicals in e-cigarette vapor.

 But everyday consumers do not, and should not need to, carry a chemical toxicity chart in order to protect their health from the products which they put into their bodies.

-E-cigarette and vape manufacturers' and sellers marketing has led users to believe that they were "safer" using their product, which in truth can lead to respiratory illness or other unintentional health effects.
+E-cigarette and vape manufacturers’ and sellers marketing have led users to believe that they were “safer” using their product, which in truth can lead to respiratory illness or other unintentional health effects.

 Where these preventable illnesses are being inflicted on users of vapes and e-cigs, manufacturers and sellers should not be deterred from victimizing more unwary customers.
 Victims of popcorn lung, respiratory disease, or other unexpected negative health consequences e-cig and vape deserve to have manufacturers compensate them for their medical and health costs.

-If you believe that you have been victim of popcorn lung, respiratory illness, or other unintended health consequences of vaping, don't hesitate to contact our office today for a free consultation.
-Reach us online.
+If you believe that you have been the victim of popcorn lung, respiratory illness, or other unintended health consequences of vaping, don’t hesitate to contact our office for a free consultation or call 888-285-3333.